 Patients may consult with a toxicologist, especially if unfamiliar with diagnosis and/or treatment of scombroid poisoning.

 Scombroid toxicity is very rare in the US and most healthcare workers are not familiar with its presentation and management.
 The toxicity primarily results in symptoms of excess histamine.
 The disorder is ideally managed by an interprofessional team that includes an emergency department physician, toxicologist, specialty nurses, internist, and an intensivist.
 Treatment is supportive with antihistamines used to reverse the symptoms.
-Steroids, beta-2-adrenergic agonists, ipratropium bromide, and adrenalin may be given for severe cases.
-Activated charcoal may be given if the patient presents within one hour of fish consumption.
+Steroids, beta-2-adrenergic agonists, ipratropium bromide, and epinephrine may be given for severe cases.

 Patients with bronchospasm, airway edema, or distributive shock should be treated as anaphylaxis with epinephrine.
 The outcomes for most patients are excellent.

 |||A case of histamine fish poisoning in a young atopic woman., Wilson BJ,Musto RJ,Ghali WA,, Journal of general internal medicine, 2012 Jul [PubMed PMID: 22331402]|